mbaumer/us_hep_funding/docs/_states/KS.md

 <a name="KS-03"></a>
 [Back to top](#top)
 ## KS-03 -- Rep. Kevin Yoder (R)
+### Committees
+Kevin Yoder is the #13 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016